Michael Poliza (Germany)

 He started his training as a canoe guide then completed his guide’s licence with the Lower Zambezi Conservation Trust in 2004.
 Three years later, Isaac spread his wings further into Zambia and began working for Wilderness Safaris in the legendary Busanga Plains in the Kafue National Park.
 Isaac is passionate about wildlife photography and his knowledge of the natural world is unsurpassed.

-Jan and Jay Roode (South Africa)
+Jay Roode (South Africa)

 Over the past ten years, Jay and Jan Roode have flown over one hundred thousand nautical miles in their light aircraft exploring and capturing the region’s most alluring wilderness spaces from above.
 Inspired by the adventure of life and with a deep reverence for nature their images invoke an emotional and spiritual response to the wonders of this world.
 Their award winning images have been widely published locally and internationally with many being used by conservation organisations to raise awareness on habitat conservation.
 They will be sharing their behind the scenes stories about the joys and calamities of exploring the African skies which have culminated in their latest book entitled Aerial Art. www.skyhawkphotography.com